BTANISHA11/bookify/README.md

 3. Navigate to the project settings and locate your FirebaseContext configuration.
 4. Copy the configuration details and replace the placeholders in your `.env.local` file.

-## Available Scripts

-In the project directory, you can run the following scripts:

-### `npm run dev`

-Runs the app in development mode.
-Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

-### `npm run build`

-Builds the app for production to the `dist` folder.
-It correctly bundles React in production mode and optimizes the build for the best performance.

-### `npm run lint`

-Lints the codebase using ESLint.
-This ensures your code adheres to specified linting rules and conventions.
-It checks `.js` and `.jsx` files, reports any unused disable directives, and sets the maximum number of warnings to 0.

-### `npm run preview`

-Previews the production build locally.
-Useful for testing the production build before deploying.

-### `npm run format`

-Formats the codebase using Prettier.
-It targets all `.js` and `.jsx` files within the `src` directory to ensure consistent code formatting.